liormizr/s3path/README.rst

        flags.
 If the file already exists, the function succeeds if *exist_ok* is true (and its modification time is updated to the current time), otherwise :exc:`FileExistsError` is raised.

-    **Path.unlink()

-       Remove this file or symbolic link.
-If the path points to a directory, use :func:`Path.rmdir` instead.

     **Path.write_bytes(data)